-I've recently (July 2009) created a page on the CF Meetup site where members can edit the page to indicate topics of interest.
+In July 2009 I created a page on the CF Meetup site where members can edit the page to indicate topics of interest.
 Feel free to consider (or add to) that.
-It's not been used to heavily yet, so it's not at all "the" list to choose from.
+It's not been used too heavily yet, so it's not at all "the" list to choose from.

-Really, any topic you want to present is welcome.
+Really, about any topic you want to present is generally welcome.

 What next dates are available?

-I'm always lining up speakers for the coming weeks and months.
+I'm always trying to line up speakers for future meetings.
 I welcome even just expressions of tentative interest (if you're not quite ready to set a fixed date).
 I'll keep track and follow up with you down the road.

 I'm afraid to commit to a date if I may not be able to make it